“Why on earth would you want to leave your city? It’s the place you’re from. It’s your home…”

 2.)
 You experience an identity crisis on a regular basis

 Do I really think that?
 Am I just saying that because my friends are saying the same thing?
 Why don’t people get me?
 Do I even get me?!
-There’s nothing like a good change of scenery for fresh perspective to work out who you really are.
+There’s nothing like a good change of scenery for a fresh perspective to work out who you really are.
 Trust me.
-I found out more about myself after five months in Germany than I did in a whole lifetime!
+I found out more about myself after a solitary road trip than I ever did in a whole lifetime.

 3.)
-You speak to a stranger in a bar and find out that you have the same exes
+You speak to a stranger in a bar & find out that you have the same exes

 4.)
 You’re surrounded by negative energy